crisbebop/kaggle_examples/README.md

 * Baseline model without adjusting hyperparameters
 * Optimized model, based on an Optuna search

-In both cases, we used scikit-learn’s cross_val_score to compare the average ROC_AUC metric.
+In both cases, we used scikit-learn’s `cross_val_score` to compare the average `ROC_AUC` metric.
 The goal is to find the best hyperparameters to improve the score.
+The model was developed in a Kaggle environment, you can check out the notebook [XGBoost_Optuna_example](https://www.kaggle.com/code/crisbebop/xgboost-optuna-example?scriptVersionId=202840668).

 ## Results
 The baseline model achieved a `ROC_AUC` score of **0.9479**, while the optimized model reached **0.9605** after 30 trials.